isomerpages/csa-csro-licensing/_how-to/Apply for Licence.md

 	<ul>a.
 [For providers of one LCS] Provision of licensed cybersecurity services - Penetration testing or Provision of licensed cybersecurity services - Managed security operations centre (SOC) monitoring;<br>
 b.
 [For providers of both LCS] Provision of licensed cybersecurity services – Penetration testing and Managed security operations centre monitoring.</ul></li></ul>
 <font size="4.5"><b>Note:</b>
-<li>A grace period until 31 December 2026 will be given for licensees to obtain the required CTM Promoter (Tier 3) certification.
-Licensees are encouraged to begin certification processes early to avoid bottlenecks.</li></font>
+<ul><li>A grace period until 31 December 2026 will be given for licensees to obtain the required CTM Promoter (Tier 3) certification.
+Licensees are encouraged to begin certification processes early to avoid bottlenecks.</li></ul></font>
 Applicant may refer to <a target="_blank" href="https://www.csa.gov.sg/our-programmes/support-for-enterprises/sg-cyber-safe-programme/cybersecurity-certification-for-organisations/cyber-trust/certification-for-the-cyber-trust-mark/">Certification for the Cyber Trust mark</a> for more information on CTM certification.

 #### Online application